antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
 Must be less than or equal to 100.00, and greater than or equal to 0.00
 The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total

+**Guidance:** This is a required field.
+Please enter as a percentage with two decimal places.
-**Guidance:** This category is optional, since the surplus may have already been distributed between the other categories.
+Use this field to indicate % of the price for surpluses or other revenue.
+If the surplus has already been distributed between the other categories, please enter 0.00 for this field.

 ***

 ### Price Breakdown: Discounts & Waivers